 Motion drivers (or motors) are used to impose a particular movement on a free dof over time.
 A motion driver specifies position, velocity, or acceleration as a function of time, and can control either translational or rotational motion.
-When properly defined, motion drivers will account for the remaining dof's of the mechanism that brings the Gruebler's count to zero (exactly zero after removing all redundant dof's) or less then zero (with redundant dof) for a kinematic analysis.
+When properly defined, motion drivers will account for the remaining dof's of the mechanism that brings the Gruebler's count to zero (exactly zero after removing all redundant dof's) or less for a kinematic analysis.